ajfranzoia/zerodowntime/README.md

   keepalive 32;
 }
 ```
-* Reloaded nginx by running ```service nginx reload``` and verified that requests were still served.
+* Reloaded nginx by running ```service nginx reload``` and verified that requests were still served properly.

 * Marked the first app as online and the second app as offline, and reloaded nginx again.
-Requests were served properly again:
+Requests were served properly again as expected:
 ```nginx
 upstream app_upstream {
   server app_1:3000;